Predavanje “Rising Populism and Women’s Rights in Turkey” (D. Işık)

 Katedra za turkologiju poziva Vas na predavanje dr. Damle Işık (Regis University, SAD) o populizmu i položaju žena u suvremenoj Turskoj pod naslovom “Rising Populism and Women’s Rights in Turkey” u srijedu 23. svibnja 2018. u 17.30 sati u dvorani 1 (D-1) Filozofskog fakulteta.

-Predavanje je dio ciklusa “Bliski istok i izazovi modernog svijeta: politika, drustvo, kultura” – https://www.ffzg.unizg.hr/turkolog/?p=2253
+Predavanje je dio ciklusa “Bliski istok i izazovi modernog svijeta: politika, drustvo, kultura” – http://www.ffzg.unizg.hr/turkolog/?p=2253

 Dr. Damla Işık je izvanredna profesorica antropologije na sveučilištu Regis (Denver, Colorado, SAD).
 Doktorirala je na sveučilištu Arizona (Tucson, Arizona, SAD), znanstveno polje ženski studiji.
 Njezino istraživanje pokriva pitanja ženskog rada u Turskoj, dobrotvornih udruženja, siromaštva i isporuke humanitarne pomoći u kontekstu Turske i Bliskog istoka.
 Tijekom ljeta/jeseni 2017. započela je novo istraživanje o važnosti rodnog aspekta proizvodnje hrane za urbanizaciju, lokalnu upravu i razvoj turizma u Turskoj.